hemeac/kiwiTechTree/README.md

 ## Airplane Plus 26.5
 Reshuffled tech nodes, generally provide parts one or two tiers earlier than the default.
 Added space worthiness upgrade to cockpits.
 Added engine upgrades to engines with the exceptions of the rotors not using ModuleEngines as they cannot be modified by B9PS. **If Kerbalism is installed: Depressurized small cockpits; If FeatureScience is installed: Setup hard drive specs to be in-line with KTT's Stock levels.**

+## Arc Aerospace Wyvern 5 Crew Capsule 0.5
+Shuffled the tech nodes.
+Added a custom engine upgrade. **If Kerbalism with FeatureScience is installed: Setup capsule to have larger HDD space.**

 ## B9 Procedural Wings Fork 1.0.0
 Creates custom node off of Aviation if installed.
 It is in the same tier, but the cost of the next tier.
 Supports CryoTanksMethalox.